 The sneaker comes in different colorways.
-Initially, it was re-issued with the OG white and solid teal color, and the OG chalk, collegiate royal blue with the bright rose option, but Reebok decided to vary the choices.
-Also available on the market is the white and black Reebok Aztrek, black and white one with solar yellow accents, and a white option with solar orange.
+Initially, it was re-issued with the OG white and solid teal color, and the OG chalk, collegiate royal blue with the bright rose option, but varying choices were also offered.
+Also available on the market are the white and black Reebok Aztrek, a black and white one with solar yellow accents, and a white option with solar orange.
 There is also a nice skull grey tint with hints of digital blue; another skull grey option but this time, with acid pink and collegiate royal blue accenting the sneaker; and lastly, a black version with an attractive solid teal and aubergine hint on the upper.

+A handful of fashion-forward-thinking wearers have agreed that the Aztrek is perfect for elevating one's outfit.
 For style, it’s almost automatic that the Reebok Aztrek can be paired with an outfit that somehow embodies the 90s style well.
 Think oversized shirts paired with shorts for women, while men can rock the kicks with a vintage windbreaker and jeans.
 Indeed, the possibilities for pairing are endless with this sneaker.

 The Reebok brand was initially named J.W.
 Foster and Sons, a family company created by Joseph William Foster back in 1895 in England.
 J.W.
 Foster and Sons focused primarily on selling sneakers.
 When 1924 came around, the brand’s sneaker gained fame when Olympians began wearing its products at the 1924 Summer Olympics.